Summary and Schedule

 What data will we be working with in this lesson?
 What is pandas?
 Why use pandas for data analysis?
 How do we read and write data using pandas? |

 Duration: 02h 00m | 3.
-Accessing Data in a Dataframe |
+Accessing and Filtering Data |

 How can we look at individual rows and columns in a dataframe?
-How can we perform calculations?
-How can we modify the table and data? |
+How can we look at subsets of the dataset? |

 Duration: 03h 00m | 4.
-Aggregating and Grouping Data |
+Aggregating Data |

 How do we calculate summary statistics?
 How do we group data?
 How do null values affect calculations? |